-Director of the Center for Agricultural and Environmental Stewardship
+Reports to Director of the Center for Agricultural and Environmental Stewardship

-Starting salary mid 30s.
+Benefits Starting salary mid 30s.
 The Accokeek Foundation provides a generous employee benefit package including health insurance, a two-week paid vacation, paid holiday and sick leave, and a retirement plan.

-Send cover letter and resume to Patti Norment, Director of Operations, Accokeek Foundation.
+To Apply Send cover letter and resume to Patti Norment, Director of Operations, Accokeek Foundation.